Funds Evidence-Based Violence Prevention & Intervention Practices.

 Creates Accountability by Linking Funding to Measurable Success.

 The Youth PROMISE Act as proposed in the House and Senate is a breakthrough piece of legislation that will implement and fund evidence-based practices related to juvenile justice and criminal gang activity.
-It will work to interrupt the cradle to prison pipeline that is far too common today - by supporting proven prevention and intervention strategies.
-The act will not just encourage, but require local leadership and oversight of these programs through community based committees.
-All credible research shows that evidenced-based prevention programs for at-risk youth will greatly reduce crime and save much more than they cost.
-And most importantly, these programs save lives.
+It will work to interrupt the cradle to prison pipeline that is far too common today by supporting proven prevention and intervention strategies.
+The act will both encourage and require leadership and oversight of these programs through community-based committees.
+Research shows that evidenced-based prevention programs for at-risk youth greatly reduce crime and save much more than they cost.
+And most importantly, these programs also save lives.

 The Youth PROMISE Act will:

-- Fund, implement and evaluate an array of evidence-based, locally controlled youth and gang violence prevention and intervention practices.
+- Fund, implement and evaluate evidence-based, locally controlled youth and gang violence prevention and intervention practices.

 - Hold communities accountable by linking funding to measurable success and requiring that at least 85% of funding be spent directly on programs.

 - Create a PROMISE Advisory Panel of state representatives to aid in assessing community needs and resources, developing and enforcing program evaluation standards and overseeing implementation.

 - Engage a wide range of community stakeholders to serve on local PROMISE Coordinating Councils, which will develop and implement custom PROMISE Plans for their communities.
 The Councils will include: